Its-treason/insomnia-plugin-git-integration/README.md

 - Create dropdown
   - `Export Project` export the project and all its workspaces into the configured folder
   - `Import Project` import data from configured folder and update all workspaces, Requests etc.
-  - `Configure folder location` set the location to where to export / import from
+  - `Configure project` Open a dialog to configure the project.
   - `Commit changes` exports the project data and commits it
   - `Push` push all commits to the current remote branch
   - `Fetch` fetch new commits from the remote repository